hesusruiz/isbetmf/README.md

 2.  **Run with default configuration:**
     ```bash
-    go run main.go -run mycredential
+    go run main.go -run isbedev
     ```
     Or using Make:
     ```bash
     make run
     ```
-    This starts the server using the `mycredential` profile (configured in `config/config_data.go`), which typically uses a local SQLite database.
+    This starts the server using the `isbedev` profile (configured in `config/config_data.go`), which typically uses a local SQLite database.

 3.  **Build the binaries:**
     ```bash